ImageMagick/highway/g3doc/quick_reference.md

 In Highway, `float16_t` (an IEEE binary16 half-float) and `bfloat16_t` (the upper 16 bits of an IEEE binary32 float) only support load, store, and conversion to/from `float32_t`.
 The behavior of infinity and NaN in `float16_t` is implementation-defined due to Armv7.
+To ensure binary compatibility, these types are always wrapper structs and cannot be initialized with values directly.
+Instead, you can use `BitCastScalar` to set the representation.

 On RVV/SVE, vectors are sizeless and cannot be wrapped inside a class.
 The Highway API allows using built-in types as vectors because operations are expressed as overloaded functions.
 Instead of constructors, overloaded initialization functions such as `Set` take a zero-sized tag argument called `d` of type `D` and return an actual vector of unspecified type.

-`T` is one of the lane types above, and may be retrieved via `TFromD<D>`.

 The actual lane count (used to increment loop counters etc.) can be obtained via `Lanes(d)`.
 This value might not be known at compile time, thus storage for